From Orlando to Jacksonville: 4 Best Ways to Get There

 Jacksonville Riverwalk

 Taking the train is an affordable way to get from Orlando to Jacksonville.
-Starting at $18 for a value coach seat on an Amtrak train, this route takes about three hours and 15 minutes to reach its destination.
-If you're looking for flexibility to cancel and refund your ticket, the price can increase to $78.
+On an Amtrak train, this route takes about three hours and 15 minutes to reach its destination.

-Those who'd like to upgrade to a room will have to shell out $294 or more.
-These include access to a private restroom and shower and complimentary meals.
+The tickets vary in price depending on class, or if you'd like to upgrade to a room, which includes access to a private restroom and shower and complimentary meals.

 The silver meteor train departs the Orlando Train Station at 1400 Sligh Boulevard and arrives at the Jacksonville Train Station on 3570 Clifford Lane in Jacksonville.